garfix/nligems/doc/internals.md

 When new data comes in, say b, the system only needs to evaluate the rules that have the new fact as an antecedent.
 If all antecedents are true, d is asserted.
 This means that fact d is added to the current context.

 Forward chaining is used to assert new facts and even goals in the nli system.
 This enriches the user experience.

+The assertions created by forward chaining may even be the purpose of the NLI.
+This is the case in Margie, for example.

 #### Executing plans